 Interlaken is known as a sports capital, so you will struggle to decide what to do.
 You can find all the best things to do in Interlaken with Outdoor Interlaken.

+They also list all of the activities in Interlaken in Winter.
 For the relaxed travelers, it is also a great destination, as you will be surrounded by incredibly amazing nature.